plain-JavaScript/plain-javascript.github.io/brainstorming.md

 You are encouraged to reappropriate items from any other repo in any way you want.

-plain-javascript.github.io is a lanfding page.
+plain-javascript.github.io is a landing page.
 It links to all the repos and informs you why you might like to go there.

 You are encouraged to stay on-topic.
 And the topic is: JavaScript plain and simple.
 Whatever that means. ;-)